eProsima/Integration-Service-docs/docs/tcptunnel.rst

 To illustrate the use cases, there is an example named *ShapesDemoTCP*.
 In this example, *IS* creates and uses a *TCP tunnel* to communicate two *Fast-RTPS ShapesDemo* in different ways.

-There are included several configuration files:
+Several configuration files are included:

 - `config_client.xml <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/shapes_demo_tcp/config_client.xml>`__: Configures *IS* as a *TCP client* and acts as a shapes *publisher*.